-Torkiyan missions to Cerulea (the planet Earth) are always organized by two factions within their government: one that is interested in spreading the beliefs and culture of the Torkiyan people, and another more interested in the commercial and financial aspects of the endeavor.
-The ideology of these competing yet complementary views are clearly spelled out to the crews of the missions in their Mission Directives:
+Torkiya is a planet 50-light years away from planet Earth.
+The people of Torkiya are space-faring.
+They’ve been interested in the planet Earth (which they call Cerulea) for a long time, and they’ve sent many missions.
+Torkiyan missions to Cerulea are intended to explore and colonize the new world.
+The war-like Torkiyans’ altruistic excuse for the arduous project is to spread the beliefs and culture of the Torkiyan people, but the more compelling reason is for the commercial and financial aspects of the endeavor.
+The ideology of these competing yet complementary views are spelled out to the crews of the missions in their Mission Directives:

 Several ideas came together when I first imagined the story of Mission 51.
 I wanted to honor my immigrant parents.
 I wanted to contribute to the immigration narrative in general, even if it was in some small way.
 I wanted to be honest about human nature, about our virtues and our defects.
 I thought about how invaders have decimated native cultures, all over the world and across recorded history.
 I thought about the waves of immigration that have come into the United States, and how they have changed the very face of America.
 And then it all crystalized when I thought about the Spanish missions in California, and when I realized the notorious events in Area 51 occurred at the same time as my parents’ immigration to the US in 1954.
 The story simply had to be about missions and aliens! 😀